 The UK has one of the worst records on gender equality, with men outperforming women on pay, board-level representation, and the gap between male and female employment.

-Women earn 14.1% less than men (Fawcett Society) and typically receive less than half of the bonus men receive (market-inspector.co.uk).
+Nearly 50 years since the Equal Pay Act, women still earn less than men in Britain today Women earn 13.7% less than men and typically receive less than half of the bonuses men receive (Fawcett Society).
 Women with degrees face a pay gap too – aggregate figures (where full-time and part-time stats are combined) reveal a 23% pay gap.

 But the future’s looking up.
 More women are working than ever before, the UK has progressive maternity and flexible working legislation, and the percentage of women running their own companies, in senior leadership roles, and in Parliament continues to grow.